The Traits Necessary to be a University President

 The examined literature has provided a robust listing of traits and behaviors to consider regarding university leadership.
 Collectively or individually, each listing makes sense.
 Effective Communication, Flexibility, Sustainability, Integrity, Vision, Confidence, Courage, Technical knowledge, Collaboration, Persistence, and Good judgment are all reasonable traits and behaviors that one could expect from a successful leader.

 While some overlap might exist between some of these traits and behaviors, each listing provides a unique consideration that deserves a level of specific examination.
-This is especially true when you consider that the average length of service of a college president is roughly seven years (Duesterhaus, n.d.).
+This is especially true when you consider that a college president’s average length of service is roughly seven years (Duesterhaus, n.d.).
 The criterion of a potential university president is not something to be taken lightly, so the expectation of that leader should be weighed accordingly.

 We have reviewed lists of three, four, and nine traits and behaviors that are suggested to be necessary for a college or university president.
 One can wonder which the correct list might be.
 Upon review, I think each list is accurate but still incomplete individually.
-Collectively, these lists provide us a comprehensive and precise expectation of university leadership.
+These lists collectively provide a comprehensive and precise expectation of university leadership.

 Desire to Lead